KULcoder/DSC180/README.md

 - requirements.txt
 - run.py

+## Env
+Use `conda env create -f environment.yml` to recreate the conda environment

 ### Notice
 #### `.gitignore`
 - **data folder** is ignored (don't upload MNIST, pytorch will help download it on your computer)
 - **jupyter notebook checkpoint**
 - **__pycache__**